Pacific Jewel deck plans

 Each of the Pacific Jewel cruise ship deck plans are conveniently combined with a legend (showing cabin codes) and detailed review of all the deck's venues and passenger-accessible indoor and outdoor areas.
 A separate link provides an extensive information on Pacific Jewel staterooms (cabins and suites), including photos, cabin plans and amenities by room type and category.

-Note: On the Pacific Jewel ship, self-service launderettes (passenger use laundry/ironing facilities) are located on Baja Deck 10.
+On the cruise ship, self-service launderettes (passenger use laundry/ironing facilities) are located on Baja Deck 10.
 Laundry services on board are extra (not included in the fares).
 Smoking on the P&O Jewel ship is permitted only at designated outdoor public areas.

 Pacific Jewel deck plan changes 2018 refurbishment review

-The ship's last refurbishment March 7-17, 2018 (10-day drydock stay in Garden Island Shipyard, Sydney NSW) resulted in the following changes:
+The ship's last refurbishment on March 7-17, 2018 (10-day drydock in Garden Island Shipyard, Sydney NSW) resulted in the following deckplan changes: